Hard Times in the Hometown: A History of Community Survival in Modern Japan

 “Dusinberre is a good storyteller.
 This book flows, engaging the reader with the daily lives of ordinary people and local-level drama against the backdrop of larger national and international events.
 It is suitable for an educated non-academic reader interested in Japan or in history, and for undergraduate teaching.
 Because of its thoughtful use of sources and its empirical originality it is also appropriate for postgraduate and researcher audiences.” —Japanese Studies (33:3, 2013)

 “[T]he most interesting and valuable contribution that this book makes to present-day discussions on regional life in Japan is to show that individuals', families' and communities' circumstances are very much rooted in their own history and geography, and that community fortunes may wax and wane alongside, or in opposition to, the national context.
-Most importantly, however, is the fact that, despite feeling constrained or guided by external constraints, the choices that people make are also almost always just that--choices.
+Most importantly, however, is the fact that, despite feeling constrained or guided by external constraints, the choices that people make are also almost always just that—choices.
 Dusinberre's book is a welcome and valuable addition to the burgeoning literature on the history of regional Japan.
-This literature is, slowly and painstakingly, laying bare the hegemonic narratives of Japan's ascent into the front rank of highly developed countries.
-I look forward to reading more from the author as he develops his research in the years to come.” —Pacific Affairs (86:3, September 2013)
+This literature is, slowly and painstakingly, laying bare the hegemonic narratives of Japan's ascent into the front rank of highly developed countries.” —Pacific Affairs (86:3, September 2013)

 “By the end of this very human and humanely told story, the explicit vision of what constitutes residents’ sense or ‘community’ is itself the object of bitter debate, currently over the nuclear plant, but (the author contends) reflecting long divisions within the residents of the historic rural settlements that today are bound into the single administrative unit that is modern Kaminoseki. . . .
 While national means and medians are important, so too are variations around and from them.
 To the degree that we are not exposed to the diversity of Japanese society and its history, we are condemned to fail in efforts to analyze and understand them.
 In this alone, in helping readers understand the variety of experience and diversity of Japan and its history, this is a welcome contribution, one that testifies to the survival of ingenuity and initiative even in ‘group-conscious’ Japan.” —Journal of Economic History (73:2, June 2013)